 Not that I’ve ever actually entered my Competition Barbecue Spare Ribs in an actual competition, but I used to think about it in my younger days, way before I knew what all went into that!
 Talk about an art form!
 Well, you won’t need a big rig to make these ribs.
 Just rig up your barbecue, oven roast or, and I’m going there, use your Instant Pot.

 About Competition Barbecue Spare Ribs:

 When making rubs, I never use products that already have salt in them.
 I like to control the salt, don’t want to pay a premium for it & I want to know what kind of salt is in the product.
 There’s a rule of thumb on using kosher as opposed to table salt.
-Anytime a rub or marinade is going to be on a meat for more than 8 hours, you don’t want to use table salt because of the iodine.
+Anytime a rub or marinade is going to be on a meat for more than 2 to 3 hours, you don’t want to use table salt because of the iodine.
 Morton’s has a salt conversion table that comes in handy, although it does not cover every brand of kosher salt.

 Making Competition Barbecue Spare Ribs: